healthbadge/episimmer/examples/Interaction_Spaces/Stochastic_SIR_complete_graph/README.md

 # Stochastic_SIR_complete_graph
 This example is a variation of the Stochastic SIR model.
+Instead of having the disease spread in O(n) time using the concept of ambient infections as seen in Stochastic_SIR, it spreads between each pair of agents in O(n^2) time using interactions.

+This is why Events as a disease spread module is very important in Episimmer.
+It is a very efficient way of modelling interactions between the agents where we have no information on single agent-agent interactions.

 Here, each agent interacts with every other agent bidirectionally and all of these interactions are listed in the complete_interactions_list.txt file.

+## Additional Information

 It considers the agents to be vertices of a complete graph with each edge being an interaction between the two connecting agent vertices.

-## Significance of Stochastic_SIR_complete_graph
-Instead of having the disease spread in n time using the concept of ambient infections as seen in Stochastic_SIR, it spreads between each pair of agents in n square time.
-This reduces the complexity of determining the overall effect of individual interactions, as now, it is a direct squared function of the number of agents involved.

 Episimmer uses this example to give a different perspective of disease flow and can be used where all the considered agents are part of an event.

-## Running Stochastic_SIR_complete_graph
-To run code from current directory :

-		cd examples/Interaction_Spaces
-		python ../src/Main.py Stochastic_SIR_complete_graph